: SCENE STEALER :

 P1 : CHEOMA

-An architectural term referring to the bottom of a tile roof, where the rafters extend beyond the pillars, 'Cheom-a 첨아'.
+'CHEOMA', an architectural term referring to the bottom of a tile roof where the rafters extend beyond the pillars.

 P2 : GULEUM ARIRANG